PDC-support/mpi-lab-exercises/README.md

-**Instructions and hints on how to run for the MPI course**

 # Where to run

-The exercises will be run on PDC's CRAY XC-40 system [Beskow](https://www.pdc.kth.se/hpc-services/computing-systems):
+The exercises will be run on Dardel at PDC

 ```
-beskow.pdc.kth.se
+dardel.pdc.kth.se
 ```

 # How to login